polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![In the Configuration and Monitoring view, the Overview tab displays information for the s03-db-1 node.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image61.png "SAP HANA Administration Console Overview tab")

-6. After the failover, switch to the SSH session on s03-db-0, and start the pacemaker service by running **service pacemaker start**
+6. After the failover, switch to the SSH session on s03-db-0, and start the pacemaker service by running **service pacemaker start**.

     ```
      s03-db-0:~ # service pacemaker start